ebks/astrocomputing/chapter-17.md

     *   **Validation:** Checking metadata completeness and consistency (e.g., validating WCS keywords, ensuring required keywords are present).
     *   **Enrichment:** Adding value by linking datasets to publications (e.g., via ADS), cross-matching with other catalogs, or generating higher-level metadata like UCDs or data quality summaries.

 *   **17.7.5 Persistent Identifiers (DOIs) for Data & Software:** Assigning persistent identifiers, primarily Digital Object Identifiers (DOIs), to datasets and software versions is crucial for reliable citation and linking (Section 16.7).
-Archives and repositories like Zenodo provide DOI minting services, enabling researchers to cite the exact data and software used in their publications, enhancing transparency and reproducibility.
+Archives and repositories like Zenodo provide DOI minting services, enabling researchers to cite the exact data and software used in their publications, enhancing transparency and reproducibility (Muna et al., 2023).

 Effective data administration, management, and curatorship provided by archives and enabled by practices like DMPs and use of persistent identifiers are foundational pillars supporting collaborative and reproducible science in the data-rich era of astronomy.